cabforum/smime/SBR.md

 **Issuing CA**: In relation to a particular Certificate, the CA that issued the Certificate.
 This could be either a Root CA or a Subordinate CA.

+**Jurisdiction of Incorporation**: In the context of a Private Organization, the country and (where applicable) the state or province or locality where the organization's legal existence was established by a filing with (or an act of) an appropriate government agency or entity (e.g., where it was incorporated).
+In the context of a Government Entity, the country and (where applicable) the state or province where the Entity's legal existence was created by law.

+**Jurisdiction of Registration**: In the case of a Business Entity, the state, province, or locality where the organization has registered its business presence by means of filings by a Principal Individual involved in the business.

 **Key Compromise**: A Private Key is said to be compromised if its value has been disclosed to an unauthorized person, or an unauthorized person has had access to it.

 **Key Generation Script**: A documented plan of procedures for the generation of a CA Key Pair.